Adobe Presenter

 Adobe Presenter is eLearning software released by Adobe Systems available on the Microsoft Windows platform as a Microsoft PowerPoint plug-in, and on both Windows and OS X as the screencasting and video editing tool Adobe Presenter Video Express.
 It is mainly targeted towards learning professionals and trainers.
 In addition to recording one's computer desktop and speech, it also provides the option to add quizzes and track performance by integrating with learning management systems.
-Adobe Presenter was designed to replace the now discontinued Adobe Ovation software, which had similar functions.
+Adobe Presenter was designed to replace the discontinued Adobe Ovation software, which had similar functions.

 Predecessor

 Adobe Ovation was originally released by Serious Magic.
 It converted PowerPoint slides into visual presentations with additional effects.
 Ovation included themes called PowerLooks that could add motion and polish the presentations.
 They were available in a variety of color variations complete with animated backgrounds and dynamic text effects.
 Ovation could make text with jagged edges more readable.
 TimeKeeper could be used to set the period of the presentation, and the PointPrompter scrolled down the notes.

 Ovation's development has been discontinued, nor does it support PowerPoint 2007.